 If you weren’t sure what type of cheese to pair with the jamon, manchego is always our go-to.
-This mildly sharp raw sheep’s milk cheese was aged for six months and has a pleasant bite and wonderfully savory flavor.
+This mildly-sharp raw sheep’s milk cheese was aged for six months and has a pleasant bite and wonderfully savory flavor.

-These Spanish beauties are underutilized in the States and that’s a shame.
+These Spanish beauties are underutilized in the States and to us, that’s a damn shame.
 They’re packed in olive oil and are an essential part of the quintessential Spanish tapas plate.
 A squeeze of fresh lemon juice cuts through some of the saltiness, but pack a couple on a slice of bread and you’ll be whisking yourself any to the southern European coastline in no time.

 Not only does this cooler look good, it’s tough enough to take on any tailgate, fishing trip, or whatever adventure you might have in mine.
 Foil insulation keeps the contents icy cold (or warm) and the navy polyester provides a great shell for all of your new charcuterie and fixins.
 The aluminum frame keeps everything in check during travel, too.